LinPaing21/setup_scripts/ubuntu/README.md

 ## Installation

-1. Clone or download this repository to your local machine.
+1. Download the bash file(.sh) to your local machine.

 2. Make the script executable: